Se3do/Netflix-Clone/README.md

 ## Project Overview

 The Netflix Clone Application is a Java-based project that utilizes the OMDb website to fetch movie data.
-It offers a seamless user interface for interacting with the application, featuring frontend components built using JavaFX and backend logic for handling API requests.
+It offers a seamless user interface for interacting with the application, featuring frontend components built using JavaFX and backend logic for handling Website requests.

 ## Key Backend Features